-My alarm keeps going off, but I just linger in bed, awake, hitting snooze.
+I lay in bed, awake.
+My alarm starts to go off.
+I hit snooze for the third or fourth time.
 I’ve been awake most of the night.
 I finally get up.
 As I get ready I feel the usual pre-race anxiety and self-doubt, magnified by getting no sleep.
 The only cure for this self-doubt is to start running.

-At 6:00 am an elk call (from a local champion elk caller) signals the start of the race.
+At 6:00 am an elk call signals the start of the race.

 The road turns to single track and we start our climb up Bear Creek Mountain in the dark.
-My headlamp reveals clouds of moondust kicked up by everyone, lingering in the air.
+My headlamp reveals clouds of moondust lingering in the air.

 As I climb higher the sun starts to reveal everything covered in a heavy frost.

-I’m surrounded by beautiful views of low-lying clouds hovering around the tops of mountains as the sun’s glow continues to reveal everything around me.
+I’m surrounded by beautiful views of low-lying clouds hovering around the tops of mountains as the sun’s glow reveals the beauty around me.
 I am enamored at where I am.
 I stop and take pictures.

-Despite the nice scenery, I can’t help but notice my stomach.
-It’s not feeling great.
-As other runners let loose down the first descent I ride my brakes and hope for a bathroom.
+Despite the great scenery, I can’t help but fixate on how terrible my stomach feels.
+As other runners let loose down the first descent I ride my brakes, trying to reduce bouncing and hoping for a bathroom.
 Finally, at about mile 14 I find one.
 What a relief.

-I arrive at Upper Payette aid station (mile 15) feeling ok.
+I arrive at Upper Payette aid station (mile 15) feeling mediocre.
+I’m loving the course, but I still don’t feel well.
 It’s good to see Alex, Tim and Bunda.
-I want to show them pictures and tell them about my morning, but they try to keep me focused on getting in and out of the aid station.
+I want to show them pictures and tell them about my morning, but they try to keep me focused and encourage me to not waste time.

 Mile 15 to 37

-Terrible Terrence leads me to a rough jeep road, which climbs slowly up to North Crestline.
+Terrible Terrence pops me out onto a rough jeep road, which is a long, gradual ascent to North Crestline.
 This 5-mile stretch of jeep road is pretty terrible.
 I try to alternate hiking with occasional running, but the miles pass slowly.
 The rough, rocky road beats up my feet.
 The never-ending climb wears on my mind.

 I stop to take a pee for the 7th or 8th time and think to myself, this is getting excessive.
 I’m peeing every 20-30 minutes.
 I notice my hands are puffy and my fingers difficult to bend.
 Something is not right.
 My tailwind and water consumption is right on schedule.
 It’s a cool morning, though.
 Maybe I’m overhydrated?